THE REPUBLIC OF AZERBAIJAN - THE KINGDOM OF THE NETHERLANDS

 On December 31, 1991 the Kingdom of The Netherlands recognized the independence of the Republic of Azerbaijan, on April 1, 1992 diplomatic relations between two countries was established.

 The Embassy of the Republic of Azerbaijan was opened in The Hague in May 2007.
+Since September 2012 the Ambassador of the Republic of Azerbaijan to the Kingdom of the Netherlands is Mr. Mir-Hamza Efendiyev.
 On October 23, 2009 the Embassy of the Kingdom of the Netherlands was established in Baku.
 The inter-parliamentary working group between Azerbaijan and the Netherlands headed by Member of Parliament Mr. Adil Aliyev was established.

 The Netherlands supports territorial integrity and sovereignty of Azerbaijan in the issue of Armenia-Azerbaijan Nagorno-Karabakh conflict.
 The first monument perpetuating the memory of the victims of Khojaly genocide in European Union erected in 2008 in The Hague.